codyro/almalinux.org/content/blog/2025-08-28-enabling-crb-by-default-for-almalinux10.md

 ---

-AlmaLinux OS 10 and AlmaLinux OS Kitten 10 will have the CRB repository enabled by default.
+AlmaLinux OS 10 will have the CRB repository turned on by default in the 10.1 release scheduled for **2025-09-05**, while AlmaLinux OS Kitten 10 has had it enabled by default since the update on 2025-08-27 (`almalinux-kitten-repos-10.0-9.el10.0.1`).

 As part of our efforts to continue improving the experience for AlmaLinux users, we are enabling the CRB repository by default.
 This reduces the friction in using software from Fedora Extra Packages from Enterprise Linux (EPEL).